Flora-architecture/Meaning-architecture-/README.md

 - **Validation Phase**: Scaling the LSO protocol to N=10+ for cross-subject reproducibility.
 - **Metric Refinement**: Quantifying "Interaction Coherence" and "Metabolic Governance" in AGI environments.

+### 5. Collaborative Inquiry
+-**We invite researchers in Dynamic Systems, Neuroscience, and Transformer Architecture to scrutinize these longitudinal traces.
+The goal is to move from "Prompt Engineering" to "Trajectory Governance."

 *Status: Research in progress.
 Theoretical frameworks are subject to empirical recalibration.*